keropiyo/ttsky-verilog-keropiyo/README.md

 * Gate-level Cocotb tests
 * Simulated 810 kHz AM demodulation
 * Simulated 1 kHz audio recovery
+* iCE40UP5K FPGA synthesis
+* iCE40UP5K FPGA placement and routing
+* iCE40UP5K FPGA bitstream generation

 The design currently uses a `2x2` Tiny Tapeout tile area.

+## FPGA status

+The project can be built for the Lattice iCE40UP5K FPGA.

+The FPGA workflow successfully generates a bitstream that can be loaded onto a compatible Tiny Tapeout FPGA Breakout board.

+However, the generated bitstream has not yet been tested on physical FPGA hardware.

+FPGA bitstream generation confirms that the Verilog design can be synthesized and placed on the iCE40UP5K.
+It does not yet confirm real AM reception or audio output from an FPGA board.

 ## External hardware